kingluo/myresume/README.md

 SS7 over IP network.

-It's the base of telecom networking, just like the role of TCP/IP stack in Internet.
+It's the base of telecom networking, just like the role of TCP/IP stack on the Internet.

 Implemented protocols layers:

-* SCTP (kernel based)
+* SCTP (kernel-based)
 * M3UA
 * SCCP
 * TCAP
 * MAP / CAP / WIN

-### High performance CORBA implementation
+### High-performance CORBA implementation

 *2008-2013 Elephanttalk*

-CORBA is a well-known RPC standard, but it has below disadvantages:
+CORBA is a well-known RPC standard, but it has disadvantages:

 * heavy weighted, e.g. object proxy, message marshaling
 * complex async call extension
-* transport (GIOP) is too strict and low effiencicy
+* transport (GIOP) is too strict and low-efficiency

-This project is to design and develop a RPC framework based on simplified and optimized CORBA version, used by components from our product lines.
+This project is to design and develop a RPC framework based on a simplified and optimized CORBA version, used by components from our product lines.

 It consists of:

-* idl compiler (compile idl into C stubs and skeleton files), written in perl and tcl
+* IDL compiler (compile IDL into C stubs and skeleton files), written in Perl and TCL
-* configuration compiler (tcl)
+* configuration compiler (TCL)
-* api library
+* API library
 * management tools
 * launcher
 * tracker daemon (process tracker, site clustering)